isaacgr/nmos-node-generator/README.md

 ```
 -config string
         Conifg file containing resource generation info (default "config.json")
--random
+-random-device-uuid
-        Whether to use a random UUID for the device or not (default true)
+        Whether to use a random UUID for the device or not (default false)
+-random-device-uuid
+        Whether to use a random UUID for the devices resource or not (default false)
 ```

 The config file should have a syntax similar to below